Government Track, Kowhai Spur, Mill Creek – Information and Trips Library

 Scope:

-This page covers the Club tramps and hikes in the area South Coast and groups together trips to the Millennium Track located on Lower Taieri River commencing on Taieri Mouth. (map)
+This page covers the Club tramps and hikes in the area South Coast and groups together trips to the Millennium Track located on Lower Taieri River commencing at Taieri Mouth. (map)

 Background Information: